My Cookie Journey

 Making Glazed Pecans

-• If the pecans you purchased are halves, chop them into slightly smaller pieces.
-Prepare a sheet pan lined with parchment paper to cool the glazed pecans once they're finished.
+• If using pecan halves, chop them into slightly smaller pieces.
+Line a sheet pan with parchment paper so the glazed pecans are ready to cool once finished.

 • Add the pecan pieces and stir to coat them evenly.
-This takes a few minutes.
-You want most of the butter-sugar mixture to cling to the pecans, with very little glaze left at the bottom of the pan.
-Transfer the glazed pecans to the prepared sheet pan and spread them out so they don't clump together.
+This will take a few minutes as the glaze thickens.
+You want most of the butter-sugar mixture to cling to the pecans, with very little glaze left in the bottom of the pan.
+Transfer the pecans to the prepared sheet pan and spread them out so they don't clump together.
 Let them cool while you make the cookie dough.

 Making the Cookies

 • Weigh or measure the light brown and white sugars into a bowl and set aside.
-In another bowl, weigh or measure the flour, cornstarch, baking soda, and salt, then run a whisk through to blend.
+In another bowl, weigh or measure the flour, cornstarch, baking soda, and salt, then whisk to combine.

-• Cube the butter into the mixer bowl and cream it on medium speed for one to two minutes, or until soft peaks form.
-Add the sugars to the creamed butter and mix on medium speed for about 3 minutes.
+• Add the cubed butter to the mixer bowl and cream on medium speed for one to two minutes, until soft peaks form.
+Add the sugars and mix on medium speed for about 3 minutes.
 Add the vanilla extract and one egg, mixing well before adding the second egg.

-• Turn the mixer to low speed and add the flour mixture about one-third at a time.
-Mix until just incorporated, then add the semi-sweet and milk chocolate chips along with the glazed pecans.
+• Turn the mixer to low speed and add the flour mixture about one-third at a time, mixing until just incorporated.
+Add the semi-sweet and milk chocolate chips along with the glazed pecans.
 Mix for about 5 seconds, then use a spatula to evenly distribute the mix-ins if needed.
 Chill the dough for 20 minutes.

-• Using a medium cookie scoop, place twelve mounds of dough onto a sheet pan.
-Bake at 350°F (175°C or 180°C) for 12-14 minutes.
-Once baked, transfer the cookies to a cooling rack.
+• Using a medium cookie scoop, place 12 mounds of dough onto a prepared sheet pan.
+Bake at 350°F (175°C or 180°C) for 12-14 minutes, until the edges are set and the centers are still slightly soft.
+Transfer the cookies to a cooling rack.

 Share this recipe